Infrastructure

 • Platform: ✅ Powerful sequencing and automation

-• Deliverability Infrastructure: ✅ Included (Smartlead) or ⚠️ Paid add-on (Lemlist, Instantly)
+• Email warmup: ✅ Included (Smartlead) or ⚠️ Paid add-on (Lemlist, Instantly)

 • Inbox management: ❌ Require third-party inbox procurement (Google Workspace, Outlook, etc.) and connection

-• Result: ⚠️ Fragmented - Deliverability Infrastructure may be included, but inbox management still requires separate vendors
+• Result: ⚠️ Fragmented - Email warmup may be included, but inbox management (the deliverability infrastructure) still requires separate vendors

 The Key Difference: SuperSend provides native inbox purchasing and management directly in the platform, eliminating the need to procure inboxes from third-party providers.
 You get the same powerful sequencing capabilities as other platforms, plus truly integrated infrastructure management—not just connected through APIs or outsourced to third parties.